Win Or Go Home: U.S. Takes On Spain In Women's World Cup

 - How is star forward Alex Morgan?
 She was tackled in the last game against Sweden and didn't return for the second half.
 "Alex is fine," Ellis said.

 - What about midfielder Julie Ertz who anchors the defense?
-She didn't play against Sweden because of what U.S. Soccer called a 'minor hip contusion.'
-Ellis said she's fine too.
+She didn't play against Sweden because of what U.S. Soccer called a "minor hip contusion."
+Ellis said she's fine, too.

-- Has the the U.S team had enough rest?
+- Has the U.S team had enough rest?
 The Americans last played on Thursday (three full days of rest).
 While Spain last played a week ago (six days of rest).

 "At this point, it is what it is," Ellis told reporters.
-But she's not concerned about it, "I think we're very used to a three-day rhythm.
+But she's not concerned about it.
+"I think we're very used to a three-day rhythm.
 It's what we've done in certain tournaments.
 Specifically for this purpose of having a consistent rhythm in what we do.
 And we can't control obviously what our opponent has."

-There's been little that has slowed the U.S. in its romp through the World Cup competition thus far.
+There has been little that has slowed the U.S. in its romp through the World Cup competition thus far.
 Ellis has played different lineups in each game and her players don't seem bothered by it.
-"The strength of this team is that we have a lot of strengths," said midfielder Rose Lavelle, "We're really deep and we don't rely on one person to get the job done.
+"The strength of this team is that we have a lot of strengths," said midfielder Rose Lavelle.
+"We're really deep, and we don't rely on one person to get the job done.
 And I think that gives us a lot of confidence moving forward."

-The U.S. is ranked number one in the world and the defending 2015 WWC champions.
+The U.S. is ranked No. 1 in the world and the defending 2015 WWC champions.
 But it has little history with Spain.
-The two teams have only played once before and that was in January (a game the U.S. won 1-0).
+The two teams have played only once before, and that was in January (a game the U.S. won 1-0).
 The U.S. coaching staff and the players say they're taking nothing for granted and focusing on just one game at a time.
 But they'd be forgiven if they looked ahead just a little bit.
 The winner of this contest takes on host country France in the quarterfinals on Friday.

-But the U.S. has to get by Spain first to make the matchup that's been talked about all tournament long.
+First, the U.S. has to get by Spain to make the matchup that has been talked about all tournament long.